 Creative Arts

-Stirling Highland Games loves to offer our visitors an opportunity to experience some creative art during the event.
-We annually engage with several art forms that look to inspire, create discussions and entertain us all.
+Stirling Highland Games loves to provide our visitors with some added value, so we aim to deliver it through our creative arts offerings where possible.
+We annually engage with several art forms that aim to inspire, create discussions, and entertain.

 Stirling Gaelic Choir